-Resets the camera to the position defined when the view has been activated.

-Moves the camera (the zone defined by a rectangle); Alt+Zoom to move backwards.

-Pans the scene by moving the current camera.

-Optimizes the display of the whole geometry in the view.
+- Resets the camera to the position defined when the view has been activated. - Moves the camera (the zone defined by a rectangle); Alt+Zoom to move backwards. - Pans the scene by moving the current camera. - Optimizes the display of the whole geometry in the view.

-4. CLIP THE GEOMETRY IN THE VIEW.
+4.CLIP THE GEOMETRY IN THE VIEW.

-Clicking on the button clips the geometry placed just before the position of the camera opposite to its direction.
-What is behind is ignored.
+Clicking on this button clips the geometry placed just before the position of the current preview camera opposite to its direction.